 Summary and FAQs – Finding Website Publisher Information

 In Summary, you need to look at the right places to establish the owner and find the publisher of a website.
 Sometimes it can be as simple as checking out the obvious pages on a credible website.

 Here are some of the basic FAQs about finding website publisher information to help you quickly look in the right direction.

 How do you find the publisher of a website?

 Check out certain pages such as About, Contact, Our Team, including the legal pages of the website, to get the details about the publisher, author and the company behind the website.

 If you are specifically interested in the details of the author, check to see if there’s a bio section, usually towards the end of an article.
-You can also contact using any other details on the website to find out about the author of that specific article.
+You can also contact them using any other details on the website to find out about the author of that specific article.